lucacorti/lapin/docs/main.md

 end
 ```

-Messages are considered to be successfully consumed if
+Messages are considered to be successfully consumed if the
-`Lapin.Worker.handle_deliver/2` returns `:ok`.
+`Lapin.Worker.handle_deliver/2` callback returns `:ok`.
+See the callback
+documentation for a complete list of possible values you can return to signal
+message acknowledgement and rejection with the broker.

 ### Publishing messages ###